LLMs¶

 - Input: The LLM receives the Task context.

-{ "type": "tool_call", "tool": "get_weather", "args": { ... } } - Runtime Execution: Protolink intercepts this JSON, executes the real Python code, and feeds the result back to the LLM.
+{ "type": "tool_call", "tool": "get_weather", "args": { ... } } - Runtime Execution: Protolink validates the action, executes the real Python code or agent dispatch, and feeds the result back to the LLM.

 API-based LLMs¶